Interior Design App tile drawing

 • Top it off with relationships that generate sales year after year.

-But as I said above if hearing the words: I would like that in a different size or a different color makes you cringe then… well.
-Don’t work with designers.
-Don’t sell out and don’t sell out often.
+But as I said above if hearing the words: I would like that in a different size or a different color makes you cringe then.
+Well, don’t work with designers.
+Don’t sell out.

 Starter art for designers.
 Starter relationship for artist.